 Help Me Understand – When Do I Use Them?

-Deciding whether to use push or pull marketing ultimately comes down to your overall business goals.
+Deciding whether to use the push or pull strategy ultimately comes down to your overall business goals.

-Before deciding on what strategy to use, conduct some marketing planning and ask yourself:
+Before deciding on what promotional strategy to use, conduct some consumer research and ask yourself:

 - What do you want to achieve?